m0rp43us/openmeteopy/README.md

 ##  What is it?
 openmeteopy is a client Python wrapper library for Open-Meteo  web API.
 It allows quick and easy consumption of OM data from Python applications via a simple object model and in a human-friendly fashion.

+You can use all Openmeteo's available APIs,which are 14 (explained in the table below).

 openmeteopy runs on Python 3.6+.

 print(mgr.get_data())